 After entering the gates, visitors should proceed directly to the temple to pay the entrance fee and begin the sutra copying.
 They will take a seat at one of the low writing desks.
 A monk leads the room in sutra chanting and then the copying begins.
-When ready, visitors can take their sutra paper up to the alter and exit.
+When ready, visitors can take their sutra paper up to the altar and exit.
 After the kito and shakyo, a stroll through the moss garden is not to be missed.

 Completing the entire activity may take over an hour and sitting on the floor for this length of time can be uncomfortable.
 It should be stressed however, that copying out the sutra is not as challenging as it may first sound.
 A tracing of the Japanese characters guides even those with no previous knowledge of Japanese calligraphy or Buddhism.

 During winter (mid January to early March), the garden is closed to tourists to allow it to rest and undergo maintenance work.
 Instead, visitors can tour the temple's main hall and see its many fusuma sliding screens which adorn paintings of 20th century painter Domoto Insho.
 Instead of copying a sutra, visitors can participate in zazen meditation during a winter visit.

 Kokedera is a 20 minute walk from Matsuo Taisha Station on the Hankyu Arashiyama Line.